Joe Biden 2020 presidential campaign: Race relations

 While at a fundraiser on June 18, 2019, Biden said one of his greatest strengths was "bringing people together" and pointed to his relationships with senators James Eastland and Herman Talmadge, two segregationists, as examples.
 While imitating a Southern drawl, Biden remarked "I was in a caucus with James O. Eastland.
 He never called me 'boy', he always called me 'son'."
 Biden's Democratic opponents criticized the remarks, specifically the use of the word "boy".
 In response, Biden said that he was not meaning to use the term "boy" in its derogatory racial context.

 During the first Democratic presidential debate, Kamala Harris criticized Biden for his comments regarding his past work with segregationist senators and his past opposition to desegregation busing, which had allowed black children like her to attend integrated schools.
 Biden was widely criticized for his debate performance and support for him dropped 10 points.
 President Trump defended Biden, saying Harris was given "too much credit" for her debate with Biden.

 In May 2020, during an interview on The Breakfast Club radio show that CBS News described as "contentious", Biden remarked "If you have a problem figuring out whether you're for me or Trump, then you ain't black."
 He later apologized for his remarks.

 Welfare

 On June 17, 2019, Biden appeared at the "Poor People's Campaign Presidential Forum" in Washington, D.C., to discuss proposals for the funding of poverty alleviation programs.
-At a fundraiser in New York the next day, while on the topic of raising wealthy donors' taxes to get his legislative goals passed, he reassured wealthy donors that he would not "demonize" the rich and said, "no one's standard of living will change, nothing would fundamentally change."
+At a fundraiser at the Carlyle Hotel in New York the next day, while on the topic of raising wealthy donors' taxes to get his legislative goals passed, he warned wealthy donors that extraordinary income inequality would foment political extremism and revolution, while changes to national tax policy, and large tax hikes to finance social services and welfare programs, would not fundamentally affect their standard of living:

+I could take about $400 [billion] away, and it wouldn’t change your standard of living one tiny little bit — not even an iota.